Toni Basil: Music career

 Basil's recording career began in 1966 with a single for A&M Records, which was the title song of the short film Breakaway by artist Bruce Conner.
-The B-side was "I'm 28" written by Graham Gouldman who later co-founded 10cc.
+The B-side was "I'm 28" written by Graham Gouldman, who later co-founded 10cc.
 Basil sang, solo, the swinging jazz number "Wham Rebop Boom Bam" in the first season of Saturday Night Live for the January 17, 1976, show with Buck Henry as host.
 Basil sold out solo shows at The Roxy in Los Angeles in June 1976, and sang the song on The Merv Griffin Show.
-She guested with The Lockers during the first season of Saturday Night Live and, in later seasons, as a singer and filmmaker, to perform in her urban style Swan Lake.
+She and The Lockers appeared on Saturday Night Live during the first season and also in later seasons of the show, as a singer and filmmaker, to perform in her urban style Swan Lake.
 She was signed to Warner Bros.
 Records at some point in 1976, but never released any material for the label.